Chinmayananda Saraswati: BMI chart

 The BMI (Body Mind Intellect) Chart is a teaching tool innovated by Chinmayananda that became one of his hallmarks.
 It categorises the totality of human experience, according to the science of Vedanta, by drawing on 11 characters of the English and Devanagari alphabets.

 Honours and recognition

 On 2 December 1992, Chinmayananda addressed the United Nations and the talk was titled "Planet in Crisis."

 The US magazine, Hinduism Today, conferred him with its Hindu Renaissance Award and the title of "Hindu of the Year" in 1992.

 In 1993, he was selected as "President of Hindu Religion" for the Centennial Conference of the Parliament of the World's Religions in Chicago, where Swami Vivekananda had given his address one hundred years previously.
 He was also to be honoured for his selfless service to humanity in Washington, DC at "World Vision 2000," a conference of religious leaders organised by Vishva Hindu Parishad on 6–8 August 1993.
-He did not attend either of the latter two functions, as he died on 3 August 1993.
+He did not attend either of the latter two functions, as he attained Mahasamadhi, in San Diego, on 3 August 1993.

-On 8 May 2015, Indian Prime Minister Narendra Modi released a commemorative coin to mark his birth centenary.
+On 8 May 2015, Indian Prime Minister Narendra Modi released a commemorative ₹20 coin to mark his birth centenary.